Over the years, I’ve played around with a dozen or so email marketing tools.

 If you’re after a ‘no frills’ email marketing tool, you may like Sendy.

-The main advantage/disadvantage with Sendy, depending on your perspective, is that it’s a self-hosted tool.
+The main advantage with Sendy is that it’s a self-hosted tool.
 In other words, you have to install it on your website’s server and setup a subdomain like ‘email.yourdomain.com’.
 Here you will upload the installation files that you download from the Sendy website.

 Thankfully, Sendy provides a detailed setup guide on how to do this.
 Their setup guide gives you easy to follow instructions on how to upload the files and connect your site to Amazon SES.

 I’m not particularly technical, and I managed to get it up and running in about 25 minutes.

 Another benefit with Sendy is that it’s easy to white label.
 This makes it a great choice for agencies or web design companies wishing to provide clients with an email marketing platform.
 You can also set the price your clients pay per email, so that you can earn a profit from your client’s email marketing, if you wish to do so.